PADL/OpenSRP/README.md

 Note that whilst SwiftMRP does have a platform abstraction layer, the initial platform is Linux, and we would prefer to push switch-specific functionality into the kernel rather than separate platform backends.

 Because Linux has an in-kernel MVRP applicant, `mrpd` does not automatically advertise statically configured VLANs.
-If you wish to do so, you should create a VLAN interface and set the `mvrp` flag to `on` using `ip link set dev`.
+If you wish to do so, you should create a VLAN interface and set the `mvrp` flag to `on` using `ip link set dev` . (f you want to send AVTP packets you should also read [this](https://tsn.readthedocs.io/vlan.html) document on configuring `egress-qos-map`.
+But bear in mind that SwiftMRP end-station support is incomplete.)

 ## Configuring